Updated on October 31, 2024

 • Disabling glare.
 When there’s excessively bright light entering your eyes.
 For example, looking directly at the sun.
 It may not cause discomfort but will affect your vision.

-Halos appear as bright circles around light sources such as headlights or street lights.
+Halos appear as bright circles around light sources such as headlights or streetlights.
 This is common, especially in low-light conditions.

 How Long Do Halos and Glare Last After LASIK?

-Expect all vision quality issues to fully resolve after about 3 months.
-However, don’t worry if you notice halos at night 3 months after your surgery.
-This is normal.
+Expect all vision quality issues to be fully resolved after about 3 months.
+However, it’s normal to notice halos at night 3 months after your surgery.
+Talk to your doctor if the glares and halos start to seriously affect your vision.

 What are the Long-Term Risks?

-The primary long-term risks include overcorrection, undercorrection, or astigmatism (irregularly shaped cornea).
+The primary long-term risks include overcorrection, undercorrection, or astigmatism (an irregularly shaped cornea).
+Undercorrection or overcorrection can cause blurry vision, halos, and glares in bright lights.

-Under-correction or overcorrection can cause blurry vision, halos, and glares in bright lights.
 To correct this, your doctor will recommend LASIK enhancement or LASIK touchup as long as your corneas are in good health.
+LASIK enhancement involves lifting the corneal flap and repeating the laser treatment.

+Surgeons do this by using an excimer laser before repositioning the flap.
 This procedure is quicker than the initial LASIK.
 It takes about 2 minutes to complete.

 5 Recovery Tips for LASIK